 - 401(k) contributions up to the employer match are likely the priority number one.
 They indeed give you the best bang for the buck, even with relatively high expense ratios

-- Contributing to the 401(k) with after-tax money (beyond the $18,000 max) is probably not a good idea.
-Same is true for the variable deferred annuity.
-Both are likely dominated by the taxable account.
+- Contributing to the 401(k) with after-tax money (beyond the $18,000 max) is probably not a good idea if you keep the money in that 401k until you retire (Option 5 – After-tax 401k Buy & Hold).

 - Unless fees in your work 401(k) are astronomically high (why would anybody want to work there?) you probably still would not want to forgo the 401(k) plan completely.